Appearance

 # Edit an arm configuration

-vim ~/.coleo/arms/my-arm.tomlbrain
+vim ./.coleo/arms/default.tomlbrain

 Manage the Coleo brain.